 When I buy a laptop, I look for three things.
 First and foremost, I want a comfortable keyboard.
 A laptop is pretty useless if you can’t type on it.
 Next, I look for whether the memory and storage devices are easy to get to for upgrading.
 Avoid computers with eMMC storage.
 That almost always means storage soldered onto the motherboard.
 You want a discrete SSD or hard drive so you can replace it with a bigger model when you need more storage.
 You also want memory slots so you can install more RAM.

 People frequently ask me whether Dell or HP make better laptops.
 There’s not much difference in their business-class laptops.
-Either company’s consumer-grade laptops will be OK but not great.
+When it comes to consumer-grade laptops, either laptop brand will be OK but not great.
 I expect you to be able to get about four years out of one.
 Here’s why.

 Obviously I don’t care about the keyboard that comes with a desktop.
 I can easily replace a keyboard with whatever I want.
 Otherwise I want the same thing.
 I want a discrete SSD or hard drive.
 I also want at least two memory slots.
 If I can get four, that’s even better.